zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

   ```

   in the **expression** box.
-  This function will calculate the age of the employee, by doing a minus between the current date and his birthdate.
+  This function will calculate the age of the employee, by doing a minus between the current date and his birth date.
 CASE WHEN function returns the value for which a condition is met.

   *Note: In case the attributes in the expression don't get automatically highlighted, please replace them, by highlighting in the expression's placeholders and then double-click or drag and drop attributes from the Incoming list.*
   - Click **Add**.